optiqs/optiqs/README.md

 well, [not really](https://github.com/optiqs/optiqs-gen).

-The optics generator should be able to generate all lenses from  basic typescript definitions, even across multiple files.
+The optics generator (`optiqs-gen`) should be able to generate all lenses from  basic typescript definitions, even across multiple files.
 It is under active development.

 ## dependencies